 Course Reserves: Faculty Information

-Type of material
+Type of Material

-- Personal materials such as textbooks, journal articles, course packets, sample exams or videos are accepted for reserves.
-UO Libraries are not responsible for materials lost or damaged while on loan.
-Please identify your items so we may return them at the end of the term.
+- Personal material (textbooks, course packets, videos, etc.) can be placed on reserve.
+UO Libraries are not responsible for material that is lost or damaged while on reserve.
+Please identify personal items so we may return them at the end of the term.
 Note: a barcode and call number sticker will be affixed to each item.

 - After the first week of the term our processing time is about two business days.
 Requests are processed in the order in which they are received.

-Architecture and Allied Arts Library Reserves: Paula Seeger, (541-346-1867)
+Architecture and Allied Arts Library Reserves: Paula Seeger, 541-346-1867

-Knight and Douglass Reserves: Eric Clark (541-346-1918)
+Knight and Douglass Reserves: Eric Clark, 541-346-1918

-Law Reserves: Dannie Helm (541-346-8271)
+Law Reserves: Dannie Helm, 541-346-8271

-Science/Math Libraries Reserves: Lara Nesselroad (541-346-2664)
+Science/Math Libraries Reserves: Lara Nesselroad, 541-346-2664